bbannour/SPTG/tutorials/model_specification.md

 This binds the declared input/output ports to the environment.

+---
-## 5. Summary: Automaton -- XLIA Correspondence
+## 5. Summary: Automaton versus XLIA Correspondence
+---

 | Automaton Concept | XLIA Encoding |
 | :--- | :--- |